altuntasfatih/portfolio-tracker/README.md

 # Portfolio Tracker

-It is a telegram bot that follows assets' prices according to your portfolio.
+It is a Telegram bot that follows asset's prices according to your portfolio.
 Also it supports custom alert conditions for your thresholds.
 When condition hits, it sends a notification to your telegram acount.

-It supports only BIST(Borsa Istanbul).
-But you can add a new behavior for exchange api then it runs according to it.
+Currently it supports two types of asset.
+These are :bist(a.k.a The Borsa İstanbul) and :crypto(Crypto currency).

-(Current exchange api is [collect_api](https://collectapi.com/tr/api/economy/altin-doviz-ve-borsa-api) free version :) )
+For BIST current price of stocks are fed by [collect_api](https://collectapi.com/tr/api/economy/altin-doviz-ve-borsa-api) free version :)

 Behavior for Exchange Api
 ```